-Social Service Providers are "uses primarily engaged in providing on-site counseling, meals or shelter beds for free or at significantly below market rates".
+Social Service Providers are "uses primarily engaged in provided on-site counseling, meals or shelter beds for free or at significantly below market rates'.
 These uses would include drug and counseling centers, rescue missions, shelters, temporary or permanent, and soup kitchens and food distributions centers.

-Generally, the Zoning Ordinance allows Group Living for transitional living facilities only in the Residential High Density zone and the South Lincoln Mixed Use zone.
-Social Service providers are permitted in a broader range of zones within the City.
-However, the uses permitted under a social service provider category are limited to shelter services (temporary or permanent) or counseling centers, which does not appear to fit the needs of housing being requested by YSS and other similar agencies.
-At this time, staff believes the described use of a supervised type of group home would fit under Transitional Living Facility under Group Living if no changes were made to the Zoning Ordinance.
+Generally, the Zoning Ordinance allows Group Living for transitional living facilities in the Residential High Density zone and the South Lincoln Mixed Use zone.
+Social Service providers are permitted in a broader range of zones within the City, however, the uses permitted under a social service provider category is limited to shelter services (temporary or permanent) or counseling centers which does not appear to fit the needs of housing being requested by YSS and other similar agencies.
+At this time, staff believes the described use of a supervised type of group home would fit under Transitional Living Facility if no changes were made to the zoning ordinance.